 Agency Workflow

-Manage multiple client SEO campaigns from one account — project-per-client setup, weekly workflows, reporting, and content production.
+Run multiple client SEO campaigns through one autonomous agent — project-per-client setup, continuous workflows, reporting, and content production.

 Agency Setup